-Leading International Health Insurance provider, Bupa Global, has launched a range of improvements to the mental health coverage offered across all of their International Health Insurance plans.
+Leading international health insurance provider, Bupa Global, has launched a range of improvements to the mental health coverage offered across its international health plans.

 - Removal of mental health waiting period

 - Enhanced out-patient benefits to bring them in line with those of physical conditions

 - Remove of general exclusions for addiction, ADHD and self-inflected injury

 These enhancements have already been introduced to a large number of Bupa Global’s International Medical Insurance plans and they aim to have them applied to every plan by April 2021.